leezerafa/docker-laravel/README.md

 3. Clone/Copy all files from the docker-laravel repo to the directory of your choosing.

+4. In your laravel root Remember to rename .env-example to .env

+5. Delete the composer.lock file, it makes things die :'(

-4. Run Docker with the command:
+6. Run Docker with the command:
 	* `docker-compose up --build `
 	* `docker-compose up --build -d` (for kitematic users)

-5. In your laravel root Remember to rename .env-example to .env

-6. Setting Laravel's Application key and Optimization, to run these commands we type
+7. Setting Laravel's Application key and Optimization, to run these commands we type
 	* `docker-compose exec app php artisan key:generate`
 	* `docker-compose exec app php artisan optimize`

-6. To access it in your browser go to http://localhost:8080
+8. To access it in your browser go to http://localhost:8080

-7. Start building in laravel :)
+9. Start building in laravel :)

 ## Notes: